larahfelipe/saturn/README.md

 #### We're done!

-That's pretty much it, thanks for using Saturn, have fun!
+That's pretty much it, thanks for using Saturn and have fun!
 Also, don't forget to read the **Additional Info** section for more details about this discord bot project.

 ## Additional Info